 “Closed MSW Landfill” means that a MSW landfill is no longer accepting solid waste for disposal and has documentation that the closure was conducted in accordance with the applicable statutes, regulations, and local ordinances in effect at the time of closure.

+“Compliance Inspection” means an inspection performed by CARB or a District for the purpose of determining compliance with the requirements of this subarticle.

+“Controlled MSW Landfill” means a MSW landfill that uses a gas collection system and routes the collected landfill gas to a gas control system.

+“Uncontrolled MSW Landfill” means a MSW landfill that is not a “Controlled MSW Landfill”.
+MSW landfills that use a passive venting or carbon adsorption system are uncontrolled MSW landfills.

+“Corrective Action Analysis” means a description of all reasonable interim and long-term measures, if any, that are available, and an explanation of why the selected corrective action(s) is/are the best alternative(s), including, but not limited to, considerations of cost effectiveness, technical feasibility, safety, and secondary impacts.

+"Cover Material” means soils/earthen materials or alternative materials used in covering compacted solid wastes in a disposal site.
+Cover material may serve as daily, intermediate or final cover.

+"Daily Cover" means cover material placed on the entire surface of the active face at least at the end of each operating day in order to control vectors, fire, odors, blowing litter and scavenging.

+"Intermediate Cover" means cover material placed on all fill surfaces where additional cells are not to be constructed for 180 calendar days or more to control vectors, fires, odors, blowing litter, scavenging, and drainage.

+"Final Cover" means cover material that represents the permanently exposed final surface of a fill.

+“Decommissioned Well” means a landfill gas collection well that has been permanently removed from service in accordance with the requirements in section 95464(c)(2).

+“Destruction Efficiency” means a measure of the ability of a gas control device to combust, transform, or otherwise prevent emissions of methane from entering the atmosphere.

 “District” means any air quality management district or air pollution control district in the State of California.

-“Destruction Efficiency” means a measure of the ability of a gas control device to combust, transform, or otherwise prevent emissions of methane from entering the atmosphere.

 “Enclosed Combustor” means an enclosed flare, steam generating boiler, internal combustion engine, or gas turbine.

 “Energy Recovery Device” means any combustion device that uses landfill gas to recover energy in the form of steam or electricity, including, but not limited to, gas turbines, internal combustion engines, boilers, and boiler-to-steam turbine systems.

-“Exceedance” means the concentration of methane measured within 3 inches above the landfill surface that exceeds 500 ppmv, other than non-repeatable, momentary readings, as determined by instantaneous surface emissions monitoring; or the average methane concentration measurements that exceed 25 ppmv, as determined by integrated surface emissions monitoring.

-“Executive Officer” means the Executive Officer of the Air Resources Board, or his or her delegate.
+“Executive Officer” means the Executive Officer of the California Air Resources Board, or his or her delegate.

 “Facility Boundary” means the boundary surrounding the entire area on which MSW landfill activities occur and are permitted.